Prices verified May 12 · Always confirm at the retailer before buying.

 Cheap Kettles with Plastic-Lined Interiors

-The most common upgrade regret in the electric kettle category.
-Plastic-lined kettles (typically under $18–$20 from no-name brands) leach a mild plastic flavor into water, especially noticeable with green or white tea.
-The wellness trend driving r/PlasticFreeLiving’s 320+ comment plastic-free kettle thread reflects a real and growing consumer concern.
-You don’t need to spend $70 to avoid plastic — the Cosori Glass at $25.99 and Hamilton Beach at $26.95 both have BPA-free or stainless interiors.
-But if you see a kettle priced under $18 with no material disclosure, the interior is almost certainly plastic-lined.
+You don't need to spend $70 to avoid plastic — the Cosori Glass at $25.99 and Hamilton Beach at $26.95 both have BPA-free or stainless interiors.
+If you see a kettle under $18 with no material disclosure, the interior is almost certainly plastic-lined.
 Skip it.

 Variable-Temperature Kettles with Fake Presets

-Not all “variable temperature” kettles are equal.
-Some cheap kettles claiming temperature control simply time the heating cycle rather than measuring actual water temperature — the result is inconsistent temperatures that vary with starting water temp and fill level.
-Authentic variable-temperature kettles use a thermostat probe (ideally a Strix controller, as found in the COSORI Gooseneck) that measures and cuts heat at the actual target.
-When researching competitors to this list, look for explicit thermostat specifications; if the listing only says “temperature settings” without mentioning a controller or probe, the presets may be timer-based.
+Authentic variable-temp kettles use a thermostat probe (ideally a Strix controller, as in the COSORI Gooseneck) that measures and cuts heat at the actual target.
+Look for explicit thermostat specs.
+If the listing only says "temperature settings" without mentioning a controller or probe, the presets may be timer-based.

 Glass Kettles from Brands with Glued Seam Designs

-r/PlasticFreeLiving maintains a community-vetted list of glass kettles with glued seams between the glass body and the metal base or spout.
-These seams can harbor bacteria and are difficult to clean.
-The Cosori Glass GK-172-CO on this list does not have this issue (stainless spout and lid without glued construction), but if you’re shopping outside this list, check the product images carefully for any obvious adhesive joint between glass and metal.
-If the seam is visible as a bonded ring, pass.
+The Cosori Glass GK-172-CO on this list does not have this issue (stainless spout and lid, no glued construction).
+If you're shopping outside this list, check product images: if the seam is visible as a bonded ring, pass.

 Gooseneck Kettles Without Temperature Control

-A gooseneck spout without a temperature sensor is an incomplete tool for pour-over coffee or precise tea.
-Pour-over extraction quality depends heavily on water temperature — 95°C (203°F) produces a different cup than 90°C (194°F).
-If you’re investing in a gooseneck, ensure it has at least one below-boiling temperature preset, or you’re paying for form without function.
-The COSORI CO108-NK on this list has five presets; alternatives without temperature control at comparable or higher prices are objectively less capable tools for the use case goosenecks are designed for.
+If you're investing in a gooseneck, ensure at least one below-boiling temperature preset, or you're paying for form without function.
+The COSORI CO108-NK on this list has five presets.
+Alternatives without temperature control at comparable or higher prices are objectively less capable tools for the use case goosenecks were designed for.

 Kettles from Brands with No US Service Infrastructure